emako/ComputedConverters.NET/README.md

 #### 3.5 ComputedEvent

 This markup extension allows you to create event handlers inline.
-Aside from allowing void functions, the code is identical to QuickConverters.
-However, QuickEvent exposes a number of variables by default.
+Aside from allowing void functions, the code is identical to ComputedConverters.
+However, ComputedEvent exposes a number of variables by default.

 ```xaml
 $sender - The sender of the event.